-A once top-secret document from Adolf Hitler has surfaced which details plans for an apparent invasion of Ireland and Scotland during World War II.
+A once top-secret document from Adolf Hitler surfaced in 2012 which details plans for an apparent invasion of Ireland and Scotland during World War II.
 It was part of “Operation Sea Lion.”

 Historians believe that the documents will prove surprising to the Irish who believed their neutrality could have kept them safe from attack during World War II.

 Despite being officially neutral, Ireland allowed German U-Boats to operate in its waters.

 The plot to invade Ireland, as part of ‘Operation Sea Lion,’ is detailed in the German booklet that was held in secret since the conclusion of the war.
 The document is believed to have been handled by top-ranking Nazi officials.

 The booklet includes eight fold-out maps that are marked with areas of interest for a Nazi invasion and proves that almost nowhere was off-limits in Ireland for invasion.
 Spots marked on the maps pinpointed dams, ports, cities, high ground and beaches in counties all around the country.